No single golden hour - www.lokmattimes.com

 -----------------------------------

-PI Pandhare advises a simple but vital precaution: "Use a secondary phone that is not linked to your banking apps.
-This reduces vulnerability and buys you time."
+PI Pandhare advises a basic but powerful precaution,“Use a secondary phone that’s not linked to your bank apps.
+It reduces vulnerability and buys you crucial time if your primary device is compromised.”"

 ------------------------------------